NewsLeecher - 'SuperSearch' indexing-service

 NewsLeecher is a program that has a built-in search engine called ‘SuperSearch’.
 This type of search uses an online indexing service running on the NewsLeecher servers .
 This header engine makes it possible to search through all the Usenet newsgroups very quickly and your own news server isn't even involved.
 This service isn’t free.
 You have to buy a subscription to use it.

-To use Super Search, just open the SuperSearch Service tab:
+To use Super Search, just open the SuperSearch tab:

-Enter a keyword in the Supersearch the Usenet input field.
+Enter a keyword in the input field.
 This has to be a part of the header, so using the filename is a good idea (because the filename always has to be part of the header).
-Finally select how many days the search has to go back in the Max Days field and click on Go.
+Finally select how many days the search has to go back and click on Search.

 image